The Law Library has several programs that allow attorneys and Sacramento County residents to borrow our materials. More Info

 A bookdrop receptacle is available for patrons to return library books 24 hours a day, seven days a week.
 The Library’s bookdrop is located on 9th Street near the F Street corner.
 Videotapes, audio tapes, computer discs, and certain books cannot be returned to the bookdrop, as doing so may damage those materials.
 Library materials that cannot be returned to the bookdrop are marked accordingly.

-The Library provides a photocopier and a scanner for patron use.
-The photocopier and scanner accept coins, one dollar bills and five dollar bills.
+The Library provides a photocopier for patron use.
+The photocopier accept coins, one dollar bills and five dollar bills.
 Patrons can also purchase a copy card in the amount of 40 copies for $6, 60 copies for $9, and 100 copies for $15.00.

-Patrons can save information from the library’s public computers onto USB jump drives or CDs.
-Patrons may bring their own, or purchase USB jump drives or CDs at the Circulation Desk.
+Patrons can save information from the library’s public computers onto USB jump drives.
+Patrons may bring their own, or purchase USB jump drives at the Circulation Desk.

 Electronic Mailing List